bowtiedchukar/bowtiedchukar-blog/content/blog/setup-your-podcast-to-stream-sats/index.md

 ### Conclusion

 Now your podcast has a new revenue stream of Bitcoin streaming straight to your Lightning wallet.
-Your loyal listeners can show their support streaming sats while listening and boosting their favorite episodes!
+Your loyal listeners can show their support streaming sats while listening and boost their favorite episodes!